GENERAL PROGRAM QUESTIONS

 Do I need to have a certain major to apply?

 We have applicants from a variety of majors ranging from Environmental Sciences to Real Estate to Religion.
 Since files are reviewed holistically, applicants from many disciplines are still deemed competitive because of their coursework and varied experiences; however, it's important to keep in mind that if your major lacks training in the natural or social sciences related to your area of interest, you should build in some experiences prior to applying.
 Every concentration also requires at least one semester of college calculus and a college statistics course that includes descriptive statistics, probability distributions, hypothesis testing, confidence intervals, correlation, simple linear regression, and simple ANOVAs.
 Additional coursework may be required or recommended depending on your specific choice of concentration.
-If these courses aren't a part of your major's curriculum, make sure you take them and become comfortable with the content (you'll use it in your classes at the Nicholas School).
+If these courses are not a part of your major's curriculum, make sure you take them and become comfortable with the content (you'll use it in your classes at the Nicholas School).
 Application and acceptance to the MEM and MF degrees is possible with prerequisite deficiencies.
 However, although we admit applicants with missing prerequisites, we only matriculate students who are missing no more than one required prerequisite.
 If you have not yet fulfilled a prerequisite, you are strongly urged to complete it prior to matriculating in the Nicholas School.
 Courses taken after matriculation to satisfy prerequisites do not count towards the credits required for the degree.

 Are the Master’s degrees STEM compliant?